kimberkay/kim-brannian/README.md

 ## Description

-_This website allows users to view Kim Brannian's github portfolio and contact information._
+_This website allows users to view Kim Brannian's github portfolio and contact information.
+Got to https://kimberkay.github.io/kim-brannian/ to view it.

 ## Setup/Installation Requirements